Lutein and zeaxanthin are powerful antioxidants that promote eye health. Some fruits and vegetables, like kale, offer more lutein than carrots alone.

 Lutein and zeaxanthin also work to protect your eyes from free radical damage.

-Your eyes require a lot of oxygen, which in turn promotes the production of harmful oxygen free radicals.
-Lutein and zeaxanthin cancel out these free radicals, so they’re no longer able to damage your eye cells (6).
+Your eyes are exposed to both oxygen and light, which in turn promote the production of harmful oxygen free radicals.
+Lutein and zeaxanthin cancel out these free radicals, so they’re no longer able to damage your eye cells (

 Lutein and zeaxanthin are the only dietary carotenoids that accumulate in the retina, particularly the macula region, which is located at the back of your eye.